 Multiplayer: Forza Horizon 4 could vastly expand the number of players we can compete against online on the current games.
 The ability to race with up to 16 players at the same time while trying to keep our reputations intact would be amazing.

 Forza Horizon 3 just came out this year, so we won’t have a trailer or even a decent look at the next game in the series until 2017 or even 2018.
 Be sure to watch this space, though, for we’ll update it as soon as the officials announce anything.

 Forza Horizon 4 Release Date and Platforms

 Considering the past routine of the series’ release pattern, Forza Horizon 4 is not likely to see the light of the day until 2018.
-The games usually have a two-year gap in between releases, which gives the devs ample time to work on a new game while also launching some new DLCs.
+The games usually have a two-year gap in between releases, which gives Playground ample time to work on a new game while also launching some new DLCs.
 But it is possible for Forza Horizon 4 Release date to be delayed until 2019, for the creators would really have to deliver something truly amazing to outdo the success of FH 3.
-Coming to the platforms, Forza Horizon 4 should be playable across all existing Xbox consoles as well as the Windows 10 PC.

 Whatever Microsoft and Playground try to achieve with Forza Horizon 4, we expect the upcoming title to be nothing short of massive.
 With a new location in town along with significant improvements in gameplay, we are surely in for the ride of our lives.
-Come back for more information on Forza Horizon 4 as we keep updating the information posted here.
+Come back for more information on the next possible entry as we keep updating the information posted here.